malmz90/betblockerWeb/webapp/PREVENTION_STRATEGIES.md

 - Contact your support person or counselor
 - Call gambling helpline if needed

-Are you sure you want to remove this protection?
 ```

 **Effectiveness:** Medium - Creates pause for reflection